thearvee/tpn-subnet/README.md

 1. A validator docker container that is managed through `docker`
 2. A validator neuron that is managed through `pm2`

 To start the docker container run the command below.
-Docker will know to run as a mining pool due to your `.env` settings.
+Docker will know to run as a validator due to your `.env` settings.

 ```bash